-Adults who have significant difficulty handling their day-to-day lives because of issues such as depression, anxiety, panic attacks, mood swings and grief are candidates for the UT Health East Texas Behavioral Health Outpatient Day Treatment Program.
-We offer counseling by licensed therapists, medication management provided by a psychiatrist and the opportunity to work through emotional and psychological issues without the need for inpatient hospital admission.
+Adults who have significant difficulty handling their day-to-day lives because of issues such as depression, anxiety, panic attacks, mood swings and grief are candidates for the UT Health East Texas Behavioral Health Intensive Outpatient Program (IOP).
+We offer counseling by licensed therapists, medication management provided by board-certified psychiatrist or advanced nurse practitioner and the opportunity to work through emotional and psychological issues without the need for inpatient hospital admission.

-The outpatient day treatment program allows patients the opportunity to live at home, continue to work and be involved in family and community activities, while receiving in-depth treatment.
+The IOP allows patients the opportunity to live at home, continue to work and be involved in family and community activities, while receiving in-depth treatment.
 This enables patients to begin implementing the recovery skills they learn and gives them the chance to process their experiences in a safe and supportive group environment.

 No physician order is required, although we accept recommendations from physicians, mental health providers, clergy, company employee assistance programs and family and friends.
 We offer free assessments (appointments required) to assist with self-referrals.

-Treatment is available five days a week, and patients are required to attend three to five days a week.
-The psychiatrist meets with patients weekly for evaluation and monitoring of medications.
+Treatment is available five days a week.
+We offer the flexibility of attending either our morning session or afternoon session.
+The provider routinely meets with patients for evaluation and monitoring of medications.
 This is a group therapy program and does not include a component for medication management only.
 This program is a step down from our inpatient stabilization program.

 Help achieving goals